Does Public Accountability Actually Work? The Surprising Truth

 What is the Gollwitzer effect?▾

 The Gollwitzer effect refers to research showing that when others acknowledge your identity-related goals, you put in less effort to achieve them.
 Your brain registers social recognition as partial goal completion, reducing motivation to actually do the work.
+This was demonstrated in a 2009 study published in Psychological Science.

 What is the difference between public accountability and structured accountability?▾